easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_02_creating_easyconfig_files.md

 The `buildtools` build dependency shows that there is a fourth parameter specifying the toolchain used for that dependency and is needed if that toolchain is different from the one used in the example.
-As it is not possible to load several Cray toolchains together (they are not in a hierarchical relation) the only useful value on LUMI is `True` which tells that `buildtools` is build with the `SYSTEM` toolchain.
+As it is not possible to load several Cray toolchains together (they are not in a hierarchical relation) the only useful value on LUMI is `SYSTEM` or  `True` which tells that `buildtools` is build with the `SYSTEM` toolchain.
 Here also we use a template, `%(toolchain_version)s` which - as its name suggests - expands to the version of the toolchain, as we version our `buildtools` modules after the version of the Cray toolchains for which they are intended.
+You will find this fourth value a lot more in the easyconfig files for the common toolchains, to load packages that are not defined in the toolchain itself but in a subtoolchain.

 When using the HPE Cray PE based toolchains, another type of dependency comes in:
 [external modules](../2_03_external_modules) (discussed in the next section) that